 St. Patrick’s Day in Ireland – 7 1/2 Things I’ve Learned19

-St. Patrick’s Day in Dublin and Kilkenny.
-I’ve never been to Ireland before.
+St. Patrick’s Day in Ireland… I’ve never been to Ireland before.
 And I had a pretty clear idea of how this weekend should be like.
 Imagine hot Irish guys.
 I prepared to get lost and walk into an hot Irish guy at the next corner who would protect me from a dog or something similar and that would be the beginning of our story.
 Uhm, nope.
 That’s not what happened.
 But I’ve learned a lot during that weekend in Ireland.
 Exactly 7 1/2 things.
 (Including that Gerard Butler is giving dancing lessons in Kilkenny, but more about this later):

 1. “Mingle with the Irish president” doesn’t mean you’re allowed to ask him questions